-And in the bedroom, that's especially true.
-There are so many unanswered questions and awkward taboos about what happens behind closed doors, but there shouldn't be any of that when pain is involved.
+There are so many unanswered questions and awkward taboos about what happens in the bedroom, but there shouldn't be any of that when pain is involved.
 Painful sex can happen for any number of reasons—the connection with your partner, a tight pelvic floor or perhaps stress and emotions.
-The good news is that there are ways to help, and Sex and Relationship Therapist Carli Blau is here to be your jumpstart to it all.
+The good news is that there are ways to help, and Sex and Relationship Therapist Dr. Carli Blau is here to answer some top questions.

 What’s the connection between the pelvic floor and painful sex?